SRS BGD Edition kicks off in Àger, Spain

 Àger offers spectacular flying.
 The take-off is located on a rocky slope about 25km long, cut by two rivers, offering stunning aerial views.
 The Àger Valley is an area with strong thermals, both on the slopes and in the valley itself and is a well-known competition venue.
 There are several cross country directions to choose from: one route leads towards Organyà, and another heads to a goal on the beach at the El Chiringuito reservoir.

-Another possible flight is towards Berga, where the route follows the mountains through the Pre-Pyrenees, a classic flight with spectacular landscapes.
+Another possible flight is towards Berga, where the route follows the mountains through the pre-Pyrenees, a classic flight with spectacular landscapes.
 Finally, there are also options to fly towards the Castejón de Sos area, reaching the foothills of the main Pyrenean mountains.
 Tasks typically range between 50 and 100km.

 For safety, the SRS will use a tracking system communicating via GSM and Flarm.